mddrill/MediminderPatientVersionPrototype/README.md

 To clone this repo first make sure you have git installed, then
 ```
+cd ~
 git clone https://github.com/mddrill/MediminderPatientVersionPrototype/
 ```

+This will clone this project to your home directory.
+Next download Android Studio and open this project, then do your part.

 When you done doing your part do
 ```